The World of Dabs, Shatter, THC Oil: A Guide to Cannabis Concentrates

 To make dabs or shatter, extractors often saturate their picked marijuana buds with butane to separate the trichomes from the plant matter.
 The mixture of cannabinoids and terpenes is then subjected to temperature and pressure changes to determine the physical texture that it obtains when it solidifies.

-THC oil is often produced using CO2 extraction, which is widely considered the safest extraction method.
+THC oil is often produced using CO2 extraction, which is considered the safest extraction method.
 By placing the carbon dioxide under extremely low temperatures and high pressures, the natural gas can strip the terpenes and cannabinoids from the plant’s trichomes.

 The resulting THC oil is commonly used in vaporizer cartridges for convenient, odorless, and discreet consumption.
 The supercritical CO2 extraction method used to make THC oil is known to better preserve terpenes than the butane extraction used to create shatter and dabs.
 So, what are the different types of cannabis concentrates?